gezhaoyou/fanplayer_wiki/build-ffmpeg-for-win32.md

 ------------------------------------

-this is dll of msvcrt.dll issue, for winxp the msvcrt.dll does not contains the _wfopen_s api entry. using dependency walker tool to open dlls of ffmpeg to check will dll has problem. using UltraEdit (or other) to open and edit the dll, change _wfopen_s to _wfopen.
+this is dll of msvcrt.dll issue, for winxp the msvcrt.dll does not contains the _wfopen_s api entry. using dependency walker tool to open dlls of ffmpeg to check which dll has problem. using UltraEdit (or other) to open and edit the dll, change _wfopen_s to _wfopen.